IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Next, let's query all books.
 To do so use your *REST* client to submit a `GET` against the endpoint you have created prior.

-Hand-over the following query parameter to define the selector:
+Hand-over the following query parameter to define the *selector*:

 ```json
 {